aaronshaf/K13/README.md

-Chrome extension which make teaching with K-12's mediocre LMS a little more bearable.
+Chrome extension which makes teaching with K-12's mediocre LMS a little more bearable.

 ##K-Mail features